RobertJC31/Streamdeck-Daemon/README.md

 # Streamdeck-Daemon
-A Elgato Streamdeck daemon that turns the Streamdeck's display off when your monitor goes to sleep.
+An Elgato Streamdeck daemon that turns the Streamdeck's display off when your monitor goes to sleep.